LeonOrou/Hangman/README.md

 # Hangman
-Text-based Hangman game with 5 letter-words, with error preventions and new game quary
+Text-based Hangman game with 5 letter-words, with error preventions and new game query